This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 8. Horseradish

-As long as you harvest just the side roots that develop after a year or two of growth, the main horseradish taproot will continue to produce a new harvest for you year after year.
+As long as you harvest just the side roots that develop after a year or two of growth, the main horseradish taproot will continue to produce a new harvest year after year.
 Horseradish is so pungent, one plant is usually enough for many households.
+Hardy in zones 3–9, but grows best in areas where there is a hard winter freeze.

 9. Lovage

-Lovage is an easy-to-grow relative of celery, and you can use the leaves, root and seeds like you would use celery in the kitchen.
-It grows well in most climates and soil conditions, needs little maintenance, and suffers few problems.
+Lovage is an easy-to-grow relative of celery, and you can use the leaves, root and seeds like you would use celery leaves, roots and seeds in the kitchen.
+Lovage grows well in most climates and soil conditions, needs little maintenance, and suffers few problems.
+Zones 3–9.

 10. Watercress

-Watercress is a sun and water loving perennial that grows naturally along streams and other running waterways.
+Watercress is a sun and water loving perennial that grows naturally along streambanks and other running waterways.
 This spicy, nutritious salad green can be planted in wet spots or next to a pond or water feature in your landscape.
+Watercress grows in zones 3–11, but really prefers cooler climates.

-These ten perennial crops are pretty common, but there are actually hundreds of perennial fruits and vegetables that will grow in temperate and warm climates like those found in North America!
+These ten perennial crops are relatively common, but there are actually hundreds of perennial fruits and vegetables that will grow in temperate and warm climates like those found in North America!

 Perennial Vegetables by Eric Toensmeier is the undisputed bible on the subject of edible perennials.
 With hundreds of full-color pages covering over 100 perennial crops that you can grow at home, you will be amazed and inspired to try something new in your garden every Spring!